mr-deadfalcon/Blog/Python 100+.md

 - import math as m
 - from math import e, ceil as c
 - from sys import *
-- from music.formats.wavwrite import writeFile
+- from music.formats import wavwrite